History of Suresnes: Occupation

-From the start of the war, factory activity had been reduced, due to a lack of manpower and raw materials.
+From the start of the war, factory activity had been reduced due to a lack of workforce and raw materials.
 Some relocated part of their activity to the provinces.
 On their arrival, the Germans exercised control over the remaining companies, with the allocation of raw materials being carried out by the Professional Organization Committees.
 Few factories, however, changed their mission, apart from the former Blériot factory, now known as SNCASO, which manufactured Junkers 2, and the Morane-Saulnier workshops, which built small Fieseler reconnaissance aircraft that took off from the Longchamp racecourse on a specially prepared runway.
 While Radiotechnique continued with its usual production (electronic tubes and Radiola receivers), the Occupying Forces also commissioned it to design special aircraft for night flights, and one of its workshops was mobilized to repair Telefunken aircraft.

 The Mémorial de la France combattante was built between 1958 and 1960, as a tribute to the 1,000 members of the French Resistance who were executed.
 It was built under the direction of Inspector General Félix Bruneau.
-Each of the high allegorical reliefs was sculpted by a different artist: it depicts, for example, the French expeditionary corps in Narvick (Norway), deportation, and the Liberation of Paris.
+A different artist sculpted each of the high allegorical reliefs; for example, it depicts the French expeditionary corps in Narvick (Norway), deportation, and the Liberation of Paris.
 A crypt houses the remains of 17 soldiers and resistance fighters.
 For Philippe Castagnetti, it's a “paradoxical resacralization of Mont-Valérien” around the memory and martyrdom of the Second World War, mirroring the mountain's thousand-year-old religious and penitential history.
-A “memory trail” around the execution sites of resistance fighters was subsequently set up, and a museum space opened in 2010.
+A "memory trail" around the execution sites of resistance fighters was subsequently set up, and a museum space opened in 2010.